cb109/payshare/README.md

 ## Deployment

 Oh, the joy of deploying custom web apps to your own server.
-Our backend will be setup as a systemd service that runs a WSGi app via gunicorn, whereas the frontend is built into a bundle of staticfiles that our webserver can serve as is.
+Our backend will be setup as a systemd service that runs a WSGI app via gunicorn, whereas the frontend is built into a bundle of static files that our webserver can serve as is.
 We'll use nginx here to illustrate a possible configuration.

-Notes: We should use https in any case, but it is also a requirement here for the service-worker.
-One specialty about location blocks here is that for some we'll want to pass through the URL path and for others like we don't.
+Notes: We should use https in any case, but it is also a requirement for the service-worker.
+One specialty about location blocks here is that for some we'll want to pass through the URL path and for others we don't.